 Run the program and point it to the course repository.

-Select one of the files to have the program generate a patch for it.
+Examine the files that are identified as having vulnerabilities in them.
+Select one of the files and enter its path to have the program generate a patch for it.
+Select one of the patch operations

 Modern applications have a large software supply chain they depend upon.
 With dozens of packages potentially being installed, eventually vulnerabilities will be discovered that will need to be patched.
 Automating the retrieval and summarization of new vulnerabilities in open-source software is an important process to perform.
 The Open Source Vulnerabilities database and project implements a real-time vulnerability information API that one can use to identify out-of-date packages in an application that might need to be upgraded.
 In this lab, you will leverage OSV and an LLM to summarize any vulnerabilities in packages found in a Python virtual environment.

 Change into the vulnerable application directory within the exercise's directory.
-Create a virtual environment, activate it, install the vulnerable packages within it, then deactivate the environment.
+Create a virtual environment, activate it, install the vulnerable packages within it.

 Change back into the exercise directory, then create and activate a virtual environment for the exercise.
 Install its packages.